aconz2/blender-instancing-addon/Readme.md

 Blender addon to create empties at verts, edges, and/or faces.
 See [demo video](https://www.youtube.com/watch?v=1XHZL3BMYok)

+Available in the menu Object>Instancing++ or by operator search.

 # Verts
 Empty is placed at the vertex with its +Z along the vertex normal.
 Other two axes are arbitrary